jrohlandt/ffmpeg-stuff/readme.md

 For more detail: http://ffmpeg.org/ffmpeg.html
 FFmpeg guides: http://trac.ffmpeg.org/wiki

-More detailed FFmpeg libav?s course: http://slhck.info/ffmpeg-encoding-course/#/
+More detailed FFmpeg course/slides: http://slhck.info/ffmpeg-encoding-course/#/

 For image processing : ImageMagick https://imagemagick.org/index.php.
 I'm not sure but I think FFmpeg can do much (or some) of what ImageMagick does so if the project already used FFmpeg then definitely research what FFmpeg is capable of.